 The following quotes are taken from the Human Rights Watch World Report 2002: "Villagers continued to be forcibly relocated, and those suspected of aiding guerrillas were tortured and sometimes killed.
 In January, government soldiers extrajudicially executed three ethnic minority Palaung men in Ho Ha village in Shan State after a search for weapons turned up an old carbine rifle that villagers used for hunting."
 "In January, the [Burmese] army reportedly displaced some 30,000 villagers in Karen State when it burned villages in its dry season offensive against the insurgent Karen National Union."

+Photography copyright © 1999 - 2023, Ray Waddington.
+All rights reserved.
 Text copyright © 1999 - 2023, The Peoples of the World Foundation.
 All rights reserved.

 Waddington, R. (2002), The Indigenous Karen People.
 The Peoples of the World Foundation.
 Retrieved December 8, 2023, from The Peoples of the World Foundation. <https://www.peoplesoftheworld.org/text?people=Karen>